Skip to content

 • mcp: optional MCP server configuration for provider-scoped tool sources; mcp.url implies hosted HTTP transport, so mcp.transport: http is optional

-• env-vars: optional map of deployment env vars the manifest may reference from mcp.url.
-Each key names an env var (uppercase, [A-Z_][A-Z0-9_]*) and may declare a default used when the env var is unset; see Env-var expansion in mcp.url.
+• env-vars: optional map of deployment env vars the manifest may reference from mcp.url, api-headers, or command-env.
+Each key names an env var (uppercase, [A-Z_][A-Z0-9_]*) and may declare a default for mcp.url and command-env.
+Command-env references without defaults must set expose-to-command-env: true before they bind from host env; API header references cannot use defaults.

 • mcp.url: supports ${VAR} placeholders that must be declared in env-vars.
 This lets region-pinned providers pick the right host at deploy time without a manifest fork.